 The Angel Tree program’s goal is to provide children ages newborn to 14 years of age with at least one new outfit this Christmas season.
 Angel Tree tags represent area children whose parents have applied for Christmas assistance.
 In mid-October volunteers and Salvation Army staff interview families and fill out Angel tags with a child’s information and needs.
 Angel Tree tags are then distributed to local businesses, organizations, families and individuals.
 It is your generosity that enables us to provide these children with a warm winter coat, new shoes, a school uniform and / or a new outfit.
 Children are often part of a larger family and so we ask that rather than buy an abundance of gifts for one child, consider taking additional tags.
 This will ensure that every child is provided for and siblings receive approximately the same number of gifts.
-Gifts are returned to The Salvation Army or at designated drop off sites.
+Gifts are returned to The Salvation Army or at designated drop off sites by December 9th.
 Volunteers and staff distribute your gifts to families in December.
 The Angel Tree program is helping to provide a Merry Christmas, one child at a time.

 Angel Tree Sites

 2017 Public Sites to be announced in November

 2017 Private Sites to be announced in November

 We are always in need of larger child sizes are we finish up Christmas!

 If you would like to make monetary donations towards our Angel Tree Program, click HERE